-- 1. At the option of DCS, the child is being cared for by a parent or specified relative (e.g., step parent, grandparent, aunt, uncle, adult sibling or relative guardian), - 2.
-DCS has documented in the Case Plan another compelling reason for determining that terminating the parent-child relationship would not be in the best interests of the child. - 3.
-DCS has not provided the services to the family deemed necessary for the safe return of the child to the child's home within the time period stated in the Case Plan or Permanency Plan, or - DCS has not provided the services as stated in the Case Plan or Permanency Plan and the time for providing those services under the currently applicable plan has not expired.
+- 1. At the option of DCS, the child is being cared for by a parent or specified relative (e.g., step parent, grandparent, aunt, uncle, adult sibling or relative guardian); - 2.
+DCS has documented in the Case Plan another compelling reason for determining that terminating the parent-child relationship would not be in the best interests of the child; - DCS has not provided the services to the family deemed necessary for the safe return of the child to the child's home within the time period stated in the Case Plan; or - 4.
+DCS has not provided the services as stated in the Case Plan and the time for providing those services under the currently applicable plan has not expired.